'The Monster Will Die Alone in the Dark': Golden State Killer Gets 26 Life Terms

 But finally a break in the cold case came in 2018 when investigators found the “needle in a haystack” by matching the suspect’s decades-old crime scene DNA to data uploaded to a publicly accessible genealogy database.
 For years, the answer to the investigation was shrouded in an evidence room, waiting for technology to catch up.

 He was arrested in Sacramento County in 2018 and pleaded guilty this past June to avoid the death penalty.
-He admitted to 13 counts of murder, 13 rape-related kidnipping for robbery charges and also admitted to dozens of rapes that could not be charged due to statute of limitations laws.
+He admitted to 13 counts of murder, 13 rape-related kidnapping for robbery charges and also admitted to dozens of rapes that could not be charged due to statute of limitations laws.

 Over the last four days, victims, family members of the 13 killed and prosecutors lined up inside the downtown Sacramento courthouse to address DeAngelo.